Your First Component (Windows)

 1. Before we do anything, let’s build and run HelloGrasshopper to make sure everything is working as expected.
 We’ll just build the boilerplate Plugin template.
 Click Start (play) button in toolbar corner of Visual Studio (or press F5) to Start DebuggingStart Button

-8. Navigate to Curve > Primitive in the components menus.
+1. Navigate to Curve > Primitive in the components menus.
 You should see HelloGrasshopper in the list with a blank icon.
 Drag this onto the canvas.
-The component should “work.”
+The component will run and some interesting Geometry will appear in the Rhino Viewport.

 Component Anatomy